Tanish29/Black_Hole_Animation/README.md

 # BlackHole-Python
-Black Hole animation in python using ursina
+Black Hole animation in python using panda3d